Packing for the Independent Traveller

 If we are going to multiple climates (summer and winter), multiple styles (working, cruising, trekking), long term (living out of your bags) it is VERY hard to stick to 10kg each- so we have 2 choices:

-· To get an additional small (check in size) wheelie bag each.
+· To get an additional small (check in size) wheelie bag or back pack each.
+So, you wheel a bag and have on on your back.
 We often try and find a base to leave the bag with the “out of season” gear and we loop back to collect it later.
 If you can’t loop back and take it with you- its not such an effort and doesn’t even get unpacked.

-· To leave the backpack and get a roller duffle bag.
+· To leave the backpack and get a bigger roller bag.
 Roller bags are softer than a suitcase, have tough zips and are usually water proof- so we like them better than a suitcase (you do have to watch weight).
-Ideally your back pack fits flat on the bottom so you can pull it out if you need to do a side trip.
-They are It was a big adjustment for us but I am now Ok with the idea.
-If you are in one place for a while, have a car and don’t mind taxis, a roller duffle bag, holds more and will probably be better.
+If you are in one place for a while, have a car and don’t mind taxis, a roller bag, holds more and will probably work.
 But anything which involves, stairs, dirt roads or sand……..ahhh.

 Trekking, backpacking and camping (specific gear).